 Typically, autonomous navigation is performed by robots equipped with cameras, laser rangefinders, sonar arrays, and other sophisticated sensors for collecting range and bearing information.
 These sensor data are then used to compute spatial relationships such as position and proximity, which enable the robot to follow a given trajectory.
 However, these sensors are large, expensive, have considerable power requirements, and/or require a powerful computing platform to analyze sensor data.
-In recent years, motesized mobile sensor platforms have been developed, that are unable to use traditional navigation methods because of their small size and limited resources [1-5].
+In recent years, mote-sized mobile sensor platforms have been developed that are unable to use traditional navigation methods because of their small size and limited resources [1], [2], [3], [4], [5].
 This emerging class of mobile sensor would greatly benefit from navigation techniques geared towards resource-constrained devices.

 In order to enable navigation in mobile wireless sensor networks (MWSNs), we must develop new methods for estimating position and deriving motion vectors that are rapid and accurate in spite of the limited resources available.
-Localization in wireless sensor networks has been studied extensively, and several techniques exist that provide submeter accuracy.
+Localization in wireless sensor networks has been studied extensively, and several techniques exist that provide sub-meter accuracy.
 However, these techniques are often unacceptable for mobile sensor localization due to algorithm complexity and cost.
 For example, although GPS receivers are available for mote-scale devices, they are still relatively expensive [6].
 The Cricket location-support system requires customized hardware with ultrasonic sensors [7].
-Other techniques such as the radio interferometric positioning system (RIPS) do not require additional hardware support; however, localization latency is prohibitively high for mobile devices [8].
+Other techniques such as RIPS do not require additional hardware support; however, localization latency is prohibitively high for mobile devices [8].

 In this paper, we propose a localization and waypoint navigation system called TripNav, in which a mobile sensor node follows a path by navigating between position coordinates.
-Position estimates are obtained using a localization technique we developed that combines radio interferometric angle-of-arrival estimation [9] with least squares triangulation [10].
+Position estimates are obtained using a localization technique we developed that combines radio interferometric angle-ofarrival estimation [9] with least squares triangulation [10].
 We use this approach because it provides rapid and accurate position estimates and runs on resource-constrained sensor nodes without the need for hardware modifications.
-These properties are desirable because they enable such a system to be assembled and deployed quickly and inexpensively using commercial off-the-shelf (COTS) components.
+These properties are desirable because they enable such a system to be assembled and deployed quickly and inexpensively using off-the-shelf components.

 Way-finding represents a major category of navigational behavior [11].
 Simple waypoint navigation scenarios include automated transportation routes and sentries that patrol a path along the perimeter of a secure area.
-For our research, the mobile sensor node is provided with a target speed and a set of waypoints and is instructed to pass by each waypoint in the order they are given.
+For our research, the mobile sensor node is provided with a target speed and a set of waypoints, and is instructed to pass by each waypoint in the order they are given.
 The node is comprised of an XSM mote [12] mounted to an iRobot Create [13].
 The Create is a programmable robot that hosts a small suite of sensors; however, we use it only as a mobile platform, and all localization and navigation control operations are performed on the attached mote.
-In addition, we employ a digital compass for estimating heading, from which we can calculate the heading error of the mobile sensor with respect to the desired trajectory.
-An alternate method is also presented, in which the digital compass is not required, and heading is estimated using an extended Kalman filter (EKF).
+In addition, we employ a digital compass, which provides heading estimates, from which we can calculate the heading error of the mobile sensor with respect to the desired trajectory.
 A simple controller, implemented in software, is then used to derive the necessary wheel speeds for maintaining the correct heading.